streetdogg/hardware-designs/README.md

 make
 ```

-## Flashing
+## Uploading
 To flash the `*.bin` file to the board there is a `prog` target in the `Makefile` for each hardware/project.
 ```
 sudo make prog
 ```

 ## Cleaning
-To clean the repo and clear all generated files, from withint the hardware/project directory execute.
+To clean the repo and clear all generated files, from within the hardware/project directory execute.
 ```
 make clean
 ```

-# Source referred
+# Referrences
 I have been using the following resources to create these projects.
 - [Project IceStorm](http://www.clifford.at/icestorm/)
     - Author: Claire Wolf and Mathias Lasser